quantumtom/ash/README.md

 ### ![JSHint](src/img/vendors/jshint/logo-01.jpg)
 We're testing out an older configuration for [JSHint](http://jshint.com/).
 See the .jshintrc for more info.

-### AMD MVC ("AM123")
-*AM123*: A _working title_ for the modular micro MVC ("3MVC") single-page app ("SPA").
+### "3MVC" (_working title_)
+The modular micro-MVC ("3MVC") is a custom-built single-page web app.
+It is based on the collection of views of the app, abstract data models, and controllers to mediate the relationship between them.

+Each view has a Handlebars template and JavaScript modules for its controller, view, and data.

 ## Credits

+I owe deep thanks to [Jonathan Verrecchia](http://verekia.com/requirejs/build-simple-client-side-mvc-app-require-js/).
+Verecchia authored a tutorial on implementing a minimalist MVC using AMD through RequireJS.
+His guide should be considered indispensible to anyone implementing a MVC pattern in JavasScript.

 I configured Bootstrap to load widgets using CSS themes from [Bootswatch](http://www.bootswatch.com).

-I implemented an MVC pattern based on the tutorial created by [Jonathan Verrecchia](http://verekia.com/requirejs/build-simple-client-side-mvc-app-require-js/).

 ![Rainbow Dash](src/img/rainbow-dash/logo-01.png)